callstack/reassure/README.md

 The script above will test branch `v1.1.0` performance results against current PR branch performance results and output both results respectively to files `v1_0_0_baseline.txt` and `v1_1_0_current.txt`.

-## Analyser script
+## Compare script

 Node script responsible to comparing two output files from two separate runs of Jest test suites intended to be run on your PR branch and compare against your main branch.

-### Analyser script arguments
+### Compare script arguments

-By default, the analyser script is run when `npx rn-perf-tests` is executed, as a part of the whole process and changing its parameters is handled by passing parameters to the command itself as described in the [Main Script](#Main-script) section of this documentation.
+By default, the compare script is run when `npx rn-perf-tests` is executed, as a part of the whole process and changing its parameters is handled by passing parameters to the command itself as described in the [Main Script](#Main-script) section of this documentation.
 However, if executed directly, the script accepts the following arguments: